leveris133t/API-docs/onboarding/onboarding.md

 When the onboarding process is started, the user's account will be created, but not activated.

-As such, **the user will not have** an *`Authentication token`* to be able to log into the application.
+As such, **the user will not have** a *`JWT access token`* to be able to log into the application.

-Activation will occur when the *`Authentication token`* is returned in a call to `/processes/{idProcess}/!executeCurrentStep`.
+Activation will occur when the *`JWT access token`* is returned in a call to `/processes/{idProcess}/!executeCurrentStep`.

 Prior to this, all URLs must use the `/public/` endpoints from the [Onboarding - public API](mw-gen-user-activation-ib/user-activation-public-ib/latest/).
-Afterwards, all URLs must use the `/private/` endpoints from the [Onboarding - private API](mw-gen-user-activation-ib/user-activation-private-ib/latest/) and pass in the *`Authentication token`* in the headers.
+Afterwards, all URLs must use the `/private/` endpoints from the [Onboarding - private API](mw-gen-user-activation-ib/user-activation-private-ib/latest/) and pass in the *`JWT access token`* in the headers.

 The account can be activated by the server at any stage after the user's authentication credentials are captured.
 This stage can be configured on the system.